 If you would like to apply for a raised bed to grow your own vegetables you also must be willing to work in the one acre garden grown exclusively for the Thurston County Food Bank.
-This includes attending several work parties throughout the growing season to plant, weed, and harvest.
-Starting the Spring of 2018 there is a $25 refundable deposit for the adoption of the bed.
+This includes committing 12 hours throughout the growing season to plant, weed, and harvest.
+Since the Spring of 2018 there has been a $25 refundable deposit for the adoption of a bed.
 The money will be returned at the conclusion of the growing season if all aspects of the Garden Guidelines are met.
-Please contact Gail Frare, Garden Coordinator at email@example.com or at 360-870-6267 for more information.
+Please contact Gail Frare, Garden Coordinator at 360-870-6267 for more information.

 A St. Mark Community Garden application form and a set of St. Mark Community Garden Guidelines are necessary for a plot.
 Print, fill-out and return to the church office or email them back to the Garden Coordinator.
+Garden applications are accepted starting March 1st of each year.
+Beds are assigned by the end of March.
 To find other gardens in the greater Olympia area visit www.ThurstonCommunityGardens.org

 St. Mark Community Garden is always looking for VOLUNTEERS.